johnpaliotta/vscode-example-extension/README.md

 The extension.ts file has calls the following files.functions

- - messagePane.displayMessage - which displays a message in a custom "vscode-estension-example" output pane
+ - messagePane.displayMessage()          - which displays a message in a custom "vscode-estension-example" output pane
- - .
+ - client.activateLanguageServerClient() - which starts the lang server and handles auto completions